menu

 Overview

 New London is a very small village located in the state of Ohio.
 With a population of 2,386 people and just one neighborhood, New London is the 428th largest community in Ohio.
-Much of the housing stock in New London was built prior to World War II, making it one of the older and more historic villages in the country.
+New London has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Occupations and Workforce